The Influence of One Strategic Agent on the Core of Stable Matchings: Results in the Full Information Model

-In \cite{pittel1992likely} it is shown that with probability that goes to $1$ any stable matching with an average women's rank of order of $k$ has an average men's rank that is of order $\frac{n}{k}$.
-Thus, the first part of Lemma \ref{lem: w.h.p wlog2} gives a bound on the average men's rank. \begin{corollary} For any $\epsilon>0$, w.h.p. the average men's rank is of order $\slowfunc\left(\frac{n}{\log^{2+\epsilon}(n)}\right)$. \end{corollary}
+\citet{pittel1992likely} showed that with probability that goes to $1$, any stable matching with an average women's rank of order of $k$ has an average men's rank that is of order $\frac{n}{k}$.
+Thus, the first part of Lemma \ref{lem: w.h.p wlog2} also bounds the average men's rank. \begin{corollary} For any $\epsilon>0$, w.h.p. the average men's rank, $\menrank$, is of order $\Omega\left(\frac{n}{\log^{2+\epsilon}(n)}\right)$. \end{corollary}

 In the last part of this section, we bound the expected rank of the women.